What do you need to know when shopping for a treadmill?

 THE TREADMILL FRAME

 The frame is the skeleton of the machine, and a proper treadmill will have a frame that is constructed of high quality, heavier-gauged steel.
-This is not only cost-effective but can also support heavier users.
-It is one of the reasons why a company such as Precor, assigns no max user weight rating on their treadmills.
+This is not only cost-effective but can also support heavier users and have higher weight capacities.
+It is one of the reasons why a company such as Precor, assigns a treadmill with no max user weight capacity rating.
 The integrity of the frame is one of the crucial factors that will give a treadmill manufacturer a low cost of ownership for their customers.

 The importance of good treadmill frame welds